yidakra/yidakra.github.io/README.md

 The views expressed here are my personal views, not those of the projects I'm involved with.

 ---
-Please send comments on these web pages to **deliev at gjh period sk**.

 <p><a href="http://www.gnu.org/" title=
 "The GNU Project"><img alt="GNU" src="https://www.gnu.org/graphics/heckert_gnu.png" width=